-Today, we are here to reveal some things about Magento 2 Page Cache performance.
-The aspects we are about to describe below may be well-known to you, however, it is useful to remind about them time after time.
+Today, we're going to look at some important elements of Magento 2's Page Cache performance.
+The aspects we are about to describe below may already be quite familiar to you, however, it's still useful to have a refresher on them from time to time.

-Unlike Magento 1, Magento 2 includes the inbuilt Full Page Cache plugin, which greatly speed up magento 2 store.
+Unlike Magento 1, Magento 2 includes an inbuilt Full Page Cache module, which greatly speeds up Magento 2 stores.

-On its principle the plugin repeats M1 Enterprise Page Cache: a page content is completely cached, but a dynamic information is updated by means of AJAX queries.
+In principle, the module repeats M1 Enterprise Page Cache: the page contents are completely cached, but dynamic information is updated through AJAX requests.
 This technique reduces server response time for regular frontend pages.

-Consequently, to configure the correct operation with page cache, all the additionally installed on your store extensions, should "pay attention" to this peculiarity.
-Thus, the dynamic information update will be made properly.
+Consequently, to configure the correct operation with page cache, all extensions additionally installed on your store need to be assigned to "pay attention" to this peculiarity.
+This makes sure that updates to dynamic information will be made properly.

-Another vital fact is a possibility to cache a page, but only if this page excludes not-cacheable blocks.
+Another vital fact to consider is the possibility for caching a page but only if this page excludes not-cacheable blocks.

-It can be a time consuming to add/monitor/exclude them, in a case of a huge store, however a proper operation and up going benefits worth it.
-You can declare a not-cacheable block in layout files by adding an attribute cacheable="false" there.
+As time-consuming as it can be to add/monitor/exclude these blocks in the case of a huge store, having functional operations and raised benefits are absolutely well worth it.
+You can declare a not-cacheable block in layout files by adding the attribute cacheable="false" there.

-To summarize, all the pages on the following list can not be cached by default:
+To summarize, all pages on the following list cannot be cached by default:

 - Login/registration/forgot password pages

-Search results pages (beginning from the version 2.2.4, it becomes possible to declare a few such pages in order to cache them)
+Search results pages (beginning from the version 2.2.4, it becomes possible to declare multiple pages to cache them)

 - Cart page

-- Checkout and also a part of another rarely visited pages
+- Checkout and also as part of other rarely visited pages

-However, good news is that key pages that get about 90% of users’ visitings, are cacheable:
+However, the good news is that these key pages that get about 90% of users’ visits are cacheable:

 - CMS pages